kunhwiko/concepts/languages/devops/kubernetes.md

     - we want a cloud based database to store data
     - we do not want our cluster to be stateful

-Sometimes stateful workloads are inevitable, so we use StatefulSets or Persistent Volumes.
+Sometimes stateful workloads are inevitable, so we use StatefulSets / Persistent Volumes.

 Use Persistent Volumes if
     1. you need volumes that outlive the life of Pods